Reforming China's gulags

 "I felt desperate, but I didn't shed a single tear, because I knew they were monitoring me all the time," she says.

 "They wanted me to break down.
 They told me: 'If you promise to drop your case you can leave this place early.'
-I told them I would never write such a promise."'Illegal and wrong'
+I told them I would never write such a promise."

 Like all of those sent to labour camps Tang Hui went through no legal process.
 There was just a written order and she was shut away.
 Her lawyers used the internet to spread word of her incarceration.
 It caused uproar and she was released after nine days.